Rahab (mythology): As primeval sea-monster

 The Babylonians told of a sky-god, Marduk, and a sea-goddess, Tiamat, battling for supreme power over the other gods, in the Enūma Eliš.
 It has been speculated these two characters in the Babylonian myth are parallel to the creation stories found in the biblical passages containing the name Rahab.
+There is a possible connection between the monster Rahab and the fragmentary attested Akkadian chaos-dragon Labbu.